 The activities on these cards can be used with any piece of text that your students may be reading.

-Print, cut out, laminate, and put the cards in your reading group boxes or on a comprehension free choice board.
+Print, cut out, laminate, and put the cards in your reading group boxes or on a binder ring.

 This teaching resource includes six open-ended question cards for each of the following comprehension strategies:

 - understanding sequencing